ROCm/rocPRIM/doc/source/intro.rst

 * *Device/Grid* it is a kernel, thus it is dispatched with its own grid/block dimensions.
 * *Block/Wrap/Thread* it is a function call, and inherits the dimensions of the current kernel.

-This point dictates how synchronisation should be done to wait for completion:
+This point dictates how synchronization should be done to wait for completion:

-* *Device/Grid* Synchronisation is done via wait lists and queue barriers (``stream``).
+* *Device/Grid* Synchronization is done via wait lists and queue barriers (``stream``).
-* *Block/Wrap/Thread* it is in the same control flow of the callee threads.
+* *Block/Wrap/Thread* it is in the same control flow of the caller threads.
 Synchronization is done via memory barriers.